-You might also benefit from getting a suitable desk and chair, especially if you work at your computer all day, like I do.
-I can’t imagine myself sitting in an incorrect work area, I would be in pain all the time!
+You might also benefit from getting a suitable desk and chair, especially if you work at your computer all day as I do.

 2. Stop your bottom sticking out

 If you find that your bottom tends to stick out, you might have a pronounced curve in your lower back.

-To overcome this problem, you need to use exercises, such as hip flexor & thigh stretches.
+To overcome this problem, you need to use exercises such as hip flexor & thigh stretches.

 As you walk, you can correct this by imagining a string attached to your head and pulling it upwards.

 3. Stop standing with a flat back

 If it is flat instead of curved, it is likely causing you to stoop.

 It is a result of muscle imbalances and from spending long periods of time sitting down.

 You can also work on the buttocks, neck, and rear shoulder muscles.
 Back extension stretches are also highly recommended.

 4. Stop leaning on one leg!

-Leaning on one leg is a comfortable position… However, you are putting an excessive pressure on one side of your lower back and hips.
+Leaning on one leg is a comfortable position… However, you are putting excessive pressure on one side of your lower back and hips.

 It takes practice to put an even weight through both feet, but if you keep practicing, it should become a habit.

 5. Hunched back?

 The route out of text neck is through the upper back, neck, and rear shoulder exercises.
-You should also try some chest exercises and neck posture drills, gently lengthening your neck upwards as you tuck your chin in (as if you’re noding).
+You should also try some chest exercises and neck posture drills, gently lengthening your neck upwards as you tuck your chin in (as if you’re nodding).

 6. Stop the chin from poking out

-You either need to lower the screen, or increase the height of the chair to find the optimal balance.
+You either need to lower the screen or increase the height of the chair to find the optimal balance.

 7. Reverse those rounded shoulders

 However, it is also common in people who spend too much time building muscles in the chest and forget about the upper back.

 As you can see, a lot of posture problems come from muscle imbalance or incorrect position when doing daily activities.

 Not moving at all can also cause posture problems.
 Exercise and a conscious effort to hold yourself in balance will reduce pain and help you show up with confidence!
-Just don’t forget to do them… Okay?

-Like these tips?
 Scroll down for more!